GoodDeeds/concurrency-6/README.md

-A Bomberman Based Mulitplayer Game in C++
+A Bomberman Based Survival Mulitplayer Game in C++ using OpenGL, SDL for rendering and winsock libraries for socket communication.